 Ultimate and proximate causes of war are seldom the same.
 For, while great wars are ultimately fought over contrasts in ideology, religion, or philosophy, such abstractions alone cannot set them in motion.
-The spark that ignites the tinder of ideological conflict is always something smaller — often something downright petty.
+The spark that ignites the tinder of ideological conflict is always something smaller — often something downright trivial.
 The Peloponnesian War that destroyed the traditional life of Greece was no exception to this rule.
 When the conflict began, it did so for ostensible reasons oddly removed, both geographically and politically, from the cultural incompatibilities between Sparta and Athens that were its real cause.
 And the oracle in Delphi played a direct if inadvertent role in providing this proximate cause for war.

 One day in 435 BC, a delegation came to Delphi from a remote city known as Epidamnos, one of the northernmost outposts of Greek civilization.
 Epidamnos had been founded some years earlier by colonists from the island of Corcyra, which you may know as Corfu; Corcyra had in turn been settled by Corinth many, many years before that.
 Both colonies, however, had revolted against their founding cities and declared independence.